Bedroom carpet ideas – 10 cozy flooring styles for your sleep space

 Even simple bedroom ideas will need to keep you visually interested and make you feel cozy in their clutches.
 If you’re opting for a neutral carpet in a similarly pared-back room, think about picking a more tactile pile, like berber, loop or Saxony.

-‘The texture of the carpet is also key to preventing the overall neutral scheme from looking flat,’ says Hatton.
+‘The texture of the carpet is also key to preventing the overall neutral scheme from looking flat,’ says Jodie.
 ‘Where an alternative bedroom flooring like wood or tiles might make a room feel stark and bare, a soft woven wool carpet, layered with accessories in cashmere, mohair and linen will all work to soften a look to create an inviting space.’

-6. Layer up with rugs
+6. Layer up rugs

-Just like with living room rug ideas, placing a rug on top of a wooden floor will add much needed snugness, but layering up on top of carpet will take it to the next level.
+Just like with living room rug ideas, placing a rug on top of a wooden floor will add much-needed snugness, but layering up on top of carpet will take it to the next level.

-‘Rugs offer a chance to inject a little personality into a room so don’t be afraid to experiment with different styles, sizes and shape and find what works for you and your space,’ adds Rhiannon Phillips, a Buyer for Carpetright, specializing in rugs.
+‘Rugs offer a chance to inject a little personality into a room, so don’t be afraid to experiment with different styles, sizes and shape and find what works for you and your space,’ adds Rhiannon Phillips, a buyer for Carpetright, specializing in rugs.

 Dark bedroom ideas are trending right now – so consider getting your carpet involved in the action too.
 Dark colored carpets can help make a large bedroom feel more intimate, while choosing a shade with warm tones will emphasize the sense of being cosseted by the space.

-‘Deep and rich colored carpets will make a room feel more cozy and can be particularly effective in high traffic areas where dirt can become an issue,’ says Kane.
+‘Deep and rich colored carpets will make a room feel more cozy and can be particularly effective in high traffic areas where dirt can become an issue,’ says Jenna.
 ‘Warmer tonal flooring can help create a more inviting appearance in the home, whilst adding a real designer touch.’

 8. Get an organic look with natural fibres